-- (1) An application to VCAT by a person with a disability for review of the inclusion of the use of restraint or seclusion in the person's behaviour management plan must be made within 28 days after the day on which the person is notified under section 145 of the decision to approve the inclusion of the proposed use of restraint or seclusion in the person's behaviour management plan. - (2) On an application under this section, VCAT must determine the review having regard to the requirements of this Part. - (3) VCAT may- - (a) confirm the decision to include the use of restraint or seclusion in the person's behaviour management plan and dismiss the application; or - (b) order the disability service provider to prepare a new behaviour management plan for the person with a disability in accordance with the order; or
+- (1) An application to VCAT by a person for whom a behaviour support plan is prepared for review of the inclusion of the use of restraint or seclusion in the person's behaviour support plan must be made within 28 days after the day on which the person is notified under section 145 of the decision to approve the inclusion of the proposed use of restraint or seclusion in the person's behaviour support plan. - (2) On an application under this section, VCAT must determine the review having regard to the requirements of this Part. - (3) VCAT may- - (a) confirm the decision to include the use of restraint or seclusion in the person's behaviour support plan and dismiss the application; or